(1) Adoption of model rules of procedure. Full adjudications are governed by the Administrative Procedure Act, RCW

 In accordance with WAC

 10-08-090, requests to extend the time and/or date for hearing must be addressed to the presiding officer.
-A request for extension of time is granted only upon a showing of good cause.
+A request for an extension of time is granted only upon a showing of good cause.

-(5) Subpoenas.
+(4) Subpoenas.
 Subpoenas may be issued and enforced in accordance with model rule WAC

 10-08-120.
 In determining whether to issue, quash, or modify a subpoena, the presiding officer must give due consideration to state and federal legal requirements including, but not limited to, Title IX, its implementing regulations, and guidance issued by the federal Office for Civil Rights.
 The party requesting the subpoena has the burden of showing that a subpoena is necessary for full disclosure of all the relevant facts and issues.

-(7) Cross-examination.
+(6) Direct questioning and cross-examination.
 As required by RCW

-34.05.449, cross-examination of witnesses is permitted to the extent necessary for full disclosure of all relevant facts and issues.
-Cross-examination is conducted orally through the party's advisor or representative.
+(b) For hearings involving allegations where EP15 is not implicated, cross-examination is conducted orally through the party's advisor or representative.
 If a party does not have an advisor or representative, an advisor is provided by the university free of charge to conduct cross-examination on that party's behalf.
 Advisors and representatives are required to engage in cross-examination questioning in a respectful manner.
 In no circumstance may the complainant or respondent be permitted to cross-examine each other directly.
 Before any witness or party may answer a cross-examination question, the presiding officer must first determine whether the question is relevant.
 The presiding officer must instruct parties or witnesses not to answer cross-examination questions that are irrelevant, immaterial, or unduly repetitious.

 (a) Description of the allegations that initiated the community standards process;